therahulsahu/product-spring-app/Docs/Kafka.md

  ```
   > For windows run the `.bat` files instead of `.sh`.

 #### 3. Once both Zookeeper and Kafka server is started.
-Open a new terminal instance and run this command to create a topic called `product_topic`
+Open a new terminal instance and run this command to create a topic named `product_topic`
 ```
 bin/kafka-topics.sh --create --topic product_topic --bootstrap-server localhost:9092
 ```